I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportready.md

 <p><b>StorPortReady</b> returns <b>TRUE</b> if the miniport driver succeeded in notifying the port driver and <b>FALSE</b> if not. </p>

 ## -remarks
 <p>The functionality provided by this routine is exclusive to the Storport driver library.
 It has no parallel in the library of ScsiPort support routines.</p>

-<p>The functionality provided by this routine is exclusive to the Storport driver library.
-It has no parallel in the library of ScsiPort support routines.</p>

 ## -requirements